2017 Mongolian presidential election: Withdrawn or eliminated candidates

+Mongolian People's Revolutionary Party

-The MPRP had originally selected Nambaryn Enkhbayar as its candidate at a conference on 5 May.
-However, the Mongolian Election Commission refused to allow Enkhbayar to run as a candidate as he had an outstanding criminal record and had not spent the last five years in the country, having lived abroad from August 2013 until October 2014.
-As a result, the party selected Sainkhuugiin Ganbaatar as its candidate.
-The party's sole MP, Oktyabriin Baasankhüü, was opposed to Ganbaatar's nomination and left the party.
+The MPRP had originally selected former president Nambaryn Enkhbayar as its candidate at the MPRP's XVI party conference on 5 May.
+However, the GEC refused to allow Enkhbayar to run as a candidate as he had an outstanding criminal record and had not spent the last five years in the country, having lived abroad from August 2013 until October 2014.
+As a result, the party selected a non-MPRP member and former chairperson of the National Labour Party, Sainkhuugiin Ganbaatar, as its candidate on 16 May.
+Prior on 6 May, Ganbaatar did not rule out the possibility of running as the MPRP candidate on a TV9 broadcast.
+The party's sole MP, Oktyabriin Baasankhüü, opposed Ganbaatar's nomination and left the party on 17 May.